I’m reading Eckhart Tolle’s book “The Power of Now” but I’m not getting why he thinks Now is such a big deal. What am I missing?

 Now or Never

 You’re likely thinking of Now as a time, but in fact it’s the only time.
-The concept of linear time is an invention —an illusion— and our belief in it is what keeps the door to Now shut.
+As remarkable as it may seem, the book points out that the concept of linear time is an invention —an illusion— and our belief in it is what keeps the door to Now shut.

 Now is a very specific place/mindset/time.
-It is ultimately where 100% of your life takes place.
+It is ultimately when 100% of our lives take place.
 But by using super-subtle narratives of thought and pre-loaded beliefs, we can create scenarios in our consciousness in which we are lonely, or offended, or hurt.
-We can also tell ourselves positive stories and feel happy or satisfied or warm but that still requires having a being to experience the happiness or satisfaction or warmth.
+We can also tell ourselves positive stories and feel happy or satisfied or warm, but that still requires having a Being to experience the happiness or satisfaction or warmth.

 Good luck with your reading.